Chingu-cohorts/voyage-wiki-chgmgt/Section-03.-Establishing-the-Team.md

 ### Identify two times a week when all team members are available

+Note: We will have a [meeting coordinator bot](https://meekan.com/) in Voyage to help teams to schedule meetings.

 Successful teams communicate with one another not just via Slack, but also in realtime in Team Standup (i.e. Scrum) meetings.
 These are short meetings (<30 minutes) where each team member answers these questions:

 1. What have I done since the last Scrum meeting?